Strong electronic winds blowing under liquid flows on carbon surfaces: Phonon drag mechanism

-where $N(\epsilon_{\rm F})$ is the density of states at the Fermi level $\epsilon_{\rm F}$.
-We obtain a current density proportional to the droplet velocity, to the liquid viscosity and to the wrinkling number W in excellent agreement with the experiment.
-Moreover, the current is independent of the chemical nature of the liquid as observed in experiment (ionic liquid and silicone oil generate similar current).
-According to the complete derivation presented in \cite{Coquinot2022} (see Sec.
-S-III for the main ingredients), we add in the following a correction factor of order $1/2$ to the current density.
+where $N(\epsilon_{\rm F})$ is the density of states at the Fermi level $\epsilon_{\rm F}$. \NK{This simple expression is in fact consistent with the low-temperature limit of our full derivation~\cite{Coquinot2022}, and provides enough quantitative accuracy for a comparison with experimental results. } \NK{Equation ~\eqref{jth} predicts} a current density proportional to the droplet velocity, to the liquid viscosity and to the wrinkling number W, in excellent agreement with the experiment.
+Moreover, the current is independent (\NK{up to a factor of at most 2 that depends on the liquid polarity}) of the chemical nature of the liquid, \NK{consistently with a similar amount of current being generated by ionic liquid, glycerol and silicone oil droplets. }

-Electronic bands in graphene have a linear dispersion, $\epsilon_{\mathbf{q}} = \hbar v_{\rm F} q$ ; however, in our multilayer samples of few-nanometer thickness (see Figure S7\textbf{a}) one expects the electronic properties to be better described by a parabolic band with effective mass $m$ \cite{Gruneis2008, Guinea2008, Charlier1992}: $\epsilon_{\mathbf{q}} = \hbar^2 q^2 / 2 m$.
+Although the graphene electronic bands have a linear dispersion, the electronic structure our multilayer samples of few-nanometer thickness is expected to be better described by two touching parabolic band with effective mass $m \sim \pm 0.1 m_e$ ($m_e$ being the free electron mass) \cite{Gruneis2008, Guinea2008, Charlier1992}: $\epsilon_{\mathbf{q}} = \pm \hbar^2 q^2 / 2 m$.
 The density of states is then independent of energy: $N(\epsilon) = N(\epsilon_{\rm F}) = m/\hbar^2$.
-Altogether, we obtain the electro-fluidic cross conductivity
+Altogether, we obtain the electro-fluidic conductivity as

-The prediction in Eq.~\eqref{prediction} can now be compared with experimental results.
-Experimentally, the applied bias voltage, sets the Fermi level $\epsilon_{\rm F} \approx e \Delta V /2$, so that
+The prediction in Eq.~\eqref{prediction} can now be compared quantitatively with experimental results. \NK{ Experimentally, the bias voltage modifies the local potential at the droplet position, setting the Fermi level $\epsilon_{\rm F} \approx e \Delta V /2$}, so that